-I work as an assistant professor in the Department of Mathematics at the University of Tennessee at Chattanooga.
-I came to Chattanooga in August 2011 from Boston College, where I had been on faculty for a little over a year.
-After finishing graduate school at the University of Illinois at Urbana-Champaign in May 2007, under the direction of Professor Alexandru Zaharescu, I worked as a visiting assistant professor/post-doctoral faculty at the University of Rochester until June 2010.
+I came to the University of Tennessee at Chattanooga in August 2011 from Boston College, where I had been on faculty for a little over a year, and currently work as an assistant professor of mathematics.
+After earning my doctor of philosophy degree in May 2007 under the direction of Professor Alexandru Zaharescu at the University of Illinois at Urbana-Champaign, I worked as a visiting assistant professor/post-doctoral faculty at the University of Rochester until June 2010.
 Professor Steven M. Gonek, my post-doctoral mentor, influenced my reading and helped to direct my thought toward some interesting problems that have preoccupied me in my work.
 Together, we investigated the zeros of the partial sums of the Riemann zeta-function.
-Our research is ongoing, as there are gaps in our study that need to be filled and other directions to be explored.
+Our research is ongoing, as there are gaps in our study so far that need to be filled and other directions to be explored.
 During this time, I also studied the distribution of prime numbers with Professor Daniel A. Goldston at San José State University.
 In December 2010, we resolved how the Hardy-Littlewood prime k-tuple conjecture determines the jumping champions.
+Memories!

 Area of Research

 My area of research is in number theory.
 My favorite topics are L-functions, prime numbers and Farey fractions.
 I also study probability theory, especially random polynomials.

-I am dedicated to promoting significant learning experiences among my students.
+I am dedicated to promoting significant learning experiences among all my students.
 I love learning, teaching mathematics on various levels, and advising students.
 In the fall term of 2014, I will be teaching the following courses:

 MATH 1830: Calculus for Management, Life, and Social Sciences (2 sections)

 MATH 4130/5130: Introduction to Probability and Statistics (2 sections)

-Students can access all my course materials by logging in to the UTC Online system.
+Students can access all my course materials by logging in to the UTC Learn system.

 I am currently seeking to be more actively involved in the mentoring of young mathematicians.
 Undergraduate students who are interested in working on a senior capstone research project and graduate students who are looking for a thesis adviser are encouraged to contact me.
 Come by my office for a conference anytime!